 There are plenty of well-known project management solutions and many more lesser-known software products on the market.
 All of them tackle at least one aspect of managing a project, while some claim a holistic approach to project management.

-What tool better serves your project management?
-Let’s look at two of them: Smartsheet and ProjectManager.
+Choosing the best project management software can be difficult.
+Let’s look at two of the top choices available in the market: Smartsheet and ProjectManager.
 Both claim to help you manage your project, but which one delivers the goods?
 Let’s compare them and see which is the best option for your needs.

 What Is Smartsheet?